StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 For InferenceObjects.jl there is a separate function `inferencedata(m1_1s)`.
 See the Notebook_Examples in Stan.jl for an example Pluto notebook.

-See the project maintenance section in the Readme of RegressionAndOtherStories.jl for a note on using projects environments instead of Pluto's package management features.

 ## Status

 SR2StanPluto.jl is compatible with the 2nd edition of the book.
+Not all notebooks have been converted to Makie.jl yet.
+These are in the SR1 subdirectory.
+In the SR3 subdirectory I've started to look at the SR 2023 lecture examples, mainly as illustrated in the "Statistical Rethinking 2023 Python Notes".

-In v5.3.0 StructuralCausalModels.jl is repaced by CausalInference.jl as an extension.
+Beginning with v5.3.0 StructuralCausalModels.jl is repaced by CausalInference.jl as an extension.
 To display DAGs, GraphViz.jl and CairoMakie.jl are used.
+This is a long term project!

 ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.

 Definitely WIP!
 See also below version 5 info.

 Any feedback is appreciated.
-Please open an issue.
+Please open an issue if you have questions or suggestions.

 ## Acknowledgements